 The significance and influence of the Centre for Rural and Remote Health (CRRH) lies within the collaborative ethos of the organisation.

-The CRRH has strong partnerships with Gidgee Healing, North West Hospital and Health Service, Central West Hospital and Health Service, Western Queensland PHN, Cloncurry Shire Council, Burke Shire Council, Richmond Shire Council, Boulia Shire Council, Lower Gulf Christian College, Australian Indigenous Allied Health Association, Apunipima, private practice and many regional private providers.
+The CRRH has strong partnerships with Gidgee Healing, North West Hospital and Health Service, Central West Hospital and Health Service, Western Queensland PHN, Cloncurry Shire Council, Burke Shire Council, Richmond Shire Council, Boulia Shire Council, Lower Gulf Christian College, Australian Indigenous Allied Health Association, Apunipima, Cape and Torres Hospital and Health Service, Emerald Medical Group, CQ Rural Health, private practice and many regional private providers.

 The CRRH brings a range of expertise and is strongly anchored and experienced in working in collaboration with health services and communities.